A Hochschild-Kostant-Rosenberg theorem and residue sequences for logarithmic Hochschild homology: Affine derived logarithmic geometry

 By adjunction, $\alpha$ gives rise to a map $\bar{\alpha} \colon {\mathbb Z}[M] \to A$ of simplicial commutative rings.
 We let $\sPreLog$ denote the category of pre-log simplicial rings.
 By \cite[Proposition 3.3]{SSV16}, it admits a \emph{projective} model structure.
 In this model structure, $(f, f^\flat)$ is a fibration if both $f$ and $f^\flat$ are Kan fibrations of simplicial sets.

-Let ${\rm dPreLog}$ denote the associated $\infty$-category of \emph{derived pre-log rings}.
+Let ${\rm Ani(PreLog)}$ denote the associated $\infty$-category of \emph{animated pre-log rings}; see Remark \ref{rem:loganimation} for a justification of the terminology.
 If no confusion arises, we will write $(A,M)$ for a pre-log simplicial ring, omitting the structure map $\alpha$.
-The coproduct of derived pre-log rings is defined using the underlying simplicial commutative rings and simplicial commutative monoids; that is, $(A, M) \otimes (B, N):= (A \otimes B, M \oplus N).$
+The coproduct of animated pre-log rings is defined using the underlying animated commutative rings and animated commutative monoids; that is, it is given by the formula $(A, M) \otimes (B, N):= (A \otimes B, M \oplus N)$ with the obvious structure map.